 - Author-led Masterclasses: Prominent contemporary British writers offer students an opportunity to engage in unique discussions and activities.

-- Lectures: Students attend select Modernism and Scottish Literature lectures to gain additional perspectives of critical analysis.
+- Lectures: Students attend select Modernism and Contemporary Literature lectures to gain additional perspectives of critical analysis.

 - Individual Mentoring Sessions: Students receive 30min of individualised mentoring sessions with a SUISS tutor per week.